ICON OF OUR LADY "IGOREVSKAYA"

 In this context, considering the current tradition of teaching iconography, we believe that even the most careful copying will never allow us to understand and transmit the power of the model through a copy.
 This is because the actual method of drawing volume, and rendering it through the painting process, was an integral part of the visual language used by our medieval colleagues and, to make our images work today we need to take this into account.
 To avoid the effect of such copying, we always dedicate the first days of our workshops to studies of drawing options.
-In the beginning we will draw both types of faces, then study the options for the best composition to suit the proportions of our boards, and also consider the colours required to render the chosen composition.
+In the beginning, we will draw both types of faces, then study the options for the best composition to suit the proportions of our boards, and also consider the colors required to render the chosen composition.